Revo1999/cds-vis/assignment4/README.md

 Looking into the first graph its clear that the amount of faces explodes for IMP(L'Impartial) around the 1990's, was a daily newspaper similar to Daily express covering politics.
 GDL and JDG also have a small increase but not in relation to IMP.

-Generally all the newspaper rise steadily from the first data points unward the last.
+Generally, all the newspapers rise steadily from the first data points onward to the last.
 This could be as earlier mentioned both be because of camera technology evovling, but also printing quality getting better, thereby making it easier for MTCNN to detect faces.

 ![Description](out/percent_of_pages_with_face_all.png?raw=true)